Biology

 BIO 102 : Introduction to Biology II

 This is an introductory course designed for non-science majors.
 It includes evolutionary principles and relationships, environmental and ecological topics, phylogenetics and classification, and a survey of biodiversity.
-A 120-minute laboratory is required.
+A 120-minute laboratory per week is required.

 Credits